BenSt099/wtfpython/README.md

 ['a', 'something', 'b', 'something']
 ```

-#### 💡 Explanation:
+#### 💡 Erklärung:
 - This is a bug in CPython's handling of `yield` in generators and comprehensions.
-- Source and explanation can be found here: https://stackoverflow.com/questions/32139885/yield-in-list-comprehensions-and-generator-expressions
+- Source and Erklärung can be found here: https://stackoverflow.com/questions/32139885/yield-in-list-comprehensions-and-generator-expressions
 - Related bug report: https://bugs.python.org/issue10544
 - Python 3.8+ no longer allows `yield` inside list comprehension and will throw a `SyntaxError`.